 Coin burning is the process of permanently removing coins from circulation, reducing the total supply.
-In order to explain how this is achieved and how it works, we will be using Binance Coin (the old BNB ERC-20) as an example.
+In order to explain how this is achieved and how it works, we will be using BNB (the old BNB ERC-20) as an example.
 The previous contract for BNB while it was on the Ethereum network can be found here.

-When the Binance Coin was still part of the Ethereum network, Binance performed periodic Coin Burn events through the use of a smart contract function known as burn function.
+When the BNB was still part of the Ethereum network, Binance performed periodic Coin Burn events through the use of a smart contract function known as burn function.
 The BNB burning events are scheduled to take place every quarter until 100,000,000 BNB are finally destroyed, which represents 50% of the total BNB ever issued (200,000,000 BNB).
 However,

 The amount of BNB coins to be burned is based on the number of trades performed on the exchange within a 3-months period.
 So after each quarter, Binance burns BNB according to the overall trading volume.